wintervoid/TTS-message/README.md

 # Different format for other streamers
 Hey Dongal dongle, I'm worried that our friendship is only parasocial, can you acknowledge this message so that it isn't anymore?
 # bald
 Hey dong, I'm worried that our friendship is only parasocial, can you acknowledge this message so that it isn't anymore?
-Also we know that you're bald and bad at 2d platformers OMEGALUL Dancefrog dancefrog dancefrog this is a paid sponsership
+Also you don't need to keep hiding the fact that yorue bald